Year 4 2019-20

 Teaching Assistants: Ida Christopher, Vanessa McMillan and Sian Ayonoadu

 PE - Monkey Puzzle Class has PE on Wednesdays (outside) and Fridays (inside).
 Acacia Class has PE on Mondays (inside) and Wednesdays (outside).
 Please make sure that your child has the appropriate change of clothes for these lessons; this should include a change of t-shirt, running shoes, a pair of socks and trousers/ shorts appropriate to the weather.

 Take a look at our curriculum map to show the topics covered in Year 4.
 If you would like more information about the learning in Year 4, please contact Bea or Sophie and we will be happy to share more detail with you.

-Year 4 Homework Activity Ideas
+Year 4 Homework Activities

 Here are some ideas of activities that you might like to do at home to support your learning at school.
 You can choose to bring them in or not as you like, but although they may be celebrated and shared within the class they will not be marked.
-Should you need any resources that you don’t have at home, please ask.
-We would be delighted to help out if we can.

-Read the Curriculum Page for Year 4.
+Read the Curriculum Map for Year 4.

 Write a story or poem about anything you like.